Response of a Kerr black hole to a generic tidal perturbation

 It is apparent that the above static tidal response function is purely imaginary in nature, which implies vanishing static tidal Love numbers for extremal Kerr BHs under generic perturbations.

+The logarithmic part of the tidal response function, on the other hand, is given by $2N\,_{s}F_{lm}^{\rm static} \ln{(r/r_+)}$.
+Since $N$ is a real quantity and $\,_{s}F_{lm}^{\rm static}$ is purely imaginary, we will not have any logarithmic contribution to the tidal Love numbers.
+Hence, the logarithmic term in the dynamical tidal Love numbers only appear for non-extremal Kerr black holes in electromagnetic $(s=-1)$ and gravitational $(s=\pm2)$ tidal fields.
+Now, we will study the non-logarithmic part of the tidal response function, i.e.,

-Similar to the case of non-extremal rotating BHs, the dynamical case ($M\omega\ne0$) need to be studied separately.
-To start with, we first expand the tidal response function in the linear order of $M\omega$ (for intermediate steps, see \ref{app_B.1}), yielding,
+Similar to the case of non-extremal Kerr BHs, the dynamical case ($M\omega\ne0$) needs to be studied separately.
+To start with, we first expand the tidal response function in the linear order of $M\omega$ (for intermediate steps, see \ref{app_B.1}), yielding

-Since $M\omega$ is very small, and for strictly dynamical case, where $M\omega \ne 0$, we obtain,
+Since $M\omega$ is very small, and for strictly dynamical case, where $M\omega \ne 0$, we obtain

-Therefore, having gotten rid of any divergent terms, we may use the results $l\in \mathbb{Z}^{+}$, $s\in\mathbb{Z}$, and $l\ge |s|$, and hence write $i^{2l+1-2N}=(-1)^{l}ie^{-iN\pi}\approx(-1)^{l}i\left[1-iN\pi\right]$, for small $M\omega$.
-Using which, we can re-express the tidal response function as,
+Therefore, having gotten rid of any divergent terms, we may use the results $l\in \mathbb{Z}^{+}$, $s\in\mathbb{Z}$, and $l\ge |s|$ and hence write $i^{2l+1-2N}=(-1)^{l}ie^{-iN\pi}\approx(-1)^{l}i\left[1-iN\pi\right]$, for small $M\omega$, using which we can re-express the tidal response function as

 Given the above final form for the dynamical tidal response function for generic spin perturbation of extremal Kerr BH, we can calculate the TLNs using the real part of it, which is (see \ref{app_B.2} for further details)